Skip to Main Content

 Where do NBA G League players come from?

-There are eight different paths a player can take to the NBA G League:
+There are nine different paths a player can take to the NBA G League:

 • NBA teams can assign players to their NBA G League affiliate and recall them at any time.